RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

   - TODO: i don't know what this means...

 WorkManager’s guaranteed execution was a perfect fit for our regulated context because it allowed us to handle background work reliably while respecting Android Doze mode, network constraints, and encryption requirements.”

+---

+3 type of mocks with Abhigyan
+- he might decide based on my interviews
+- i might based on what i feel like i need
+- email
+- let him know 2-3 hours in advance

+1. communication skills
+- based on profile -> graded on how i answer -> feedback is based
+- how good are your answers based on the roll applied for?
+- senior does not answer the same as lead, etc.

+2. full in mocks
+- simulate real interview (questions anywhere in the interview)

+3. project mocks
+- digs deep into the projects on resume
+- what challenges, solutions, learnings